Estimate Time5 min

 The January barometer

-This chart indicator has accurately predicted how stocks will perform multiple years in a row.
-Because of the good start to this year, followers of the January barometer believe the market may finish 2024 with gains.
-But how much stock should you put in it?
+While this indicator has accurately predicted how stocks will perform multiple years in a row, how much stock should you put in it?
+Here's what you need to know about the January barometer.

 Stocks stay strong

 Popularized by the Stock Trader's Almanac, the January barometer claims that as January goes, so goes the full year.
-After US and global stocks respectively gained 24% and 22% in 2023, investors have sustained that momentum thus far in 2024 (see Stocks gain 2% in January chart).
+After US stocks gained 23% in 2024, markets have maintained their momentum thus far in 2025.

 chart graphic